mushroomfire/mdapy/README.rst

 Overview
 --------

-The **mdapy** is a python library developed by **Yong-Chao Wu & Jian-Li Shao Group in Beijing Institute of Technology**, providing a set of simple, flexible and powerful tools to analyze the atomic trajectories generated from Molecular Dynamics (MD) simulations.
+The **mdapy** python library is developed by the **Yong-Chao Wu & Jian-Li Shao Group at the Beijing Institute of Technology**, which provides an array of powerful, flexible, and straightforward tools to analyze atomic trajectories generated from Molecular Dynamics (MD) simulations.
+The library is fully cross-platform, making it accessible to users in **Windows, Linux, and Mac OS**.
-Benefit by the `TaiChi <https://github.com/taichi-dev/taichi>`_ project, we can effectively accelerate the pure python code close to those written in C++.
-Moreover, **mdapy** is highly parallelized to make full use of resources of both multicore CPU and GPU. **mdapy** can directly handle the DUMP and DATA format in `LAMMPS <https://www.lammps.org/>`_.
-All data in **mdapy** is stored in NDARRAY format in `NumPy <https://numpy.org/>`_\ , enabling integration with the scientific ecosystem in python and corporation with other post-progressing codes, such as `OVITO <https://www.ovito.org/>`_ and `freud <https://github.com/glotzerlab/freud>`_.
+Benefited by the `TaiChi <https://github.com/taichi-dev/taichi>`_ project, we can effectively accelerate the pure python code, bringing it closer to the speed of code written in C++.
+Furthermore, **mdapy** is highly parallelized, allowing users to leverage the resources of both multicore CPU and GPU.
+**mdapy** can directly handle the DUMP and DATA formats in `LAMMPS <https://www.lammps.org/>`_.
+Besides, all data in **mdapy** is stored in NDARRAY format in `NumPy <https://numpy.org/>`_\ , which enables easy integration with the scientific ecosystem in python and facilitates collaboration with other post-progressing tools such as `OVITO <https://www.ovito.org/>`_ and `freud <https://github.com/glotzerlab/freud>`_.

 Resources